Heartwarming: Army father, stationed abroad for last year, surprises daughter with reunion at football game

-CEDAR HILL, Texas — The Cedar Hill Longhorns may have lost 31-6 to the Southlake Carroll Dragons on Friday night, but one member of the home school's dance team walked away from the night with the biggest prize of all -- an unexpected hug from her father, who had been away and stationed in Kuwait, serving the U.S. Army for the past year.
+CEDAR HILL, Texas — The Cedar Hill Longhorns may have lost 31-6 to the Southlake Carroll Dragons on Friday night, but one member of the home school's color guard walked away from the night with the biggest prize of all -- an unexpected hug from her father, who had been away and stationed in Kuwait, serving the U.S. Army for the past year.

 As halftime in Friday's game came to a close, Sgt.
-1st Class Kathan Morgan emerged from the sidelines of the football field to surprise his daughter Cassara as she and the rest of the Cedar Hill dance team were walking off the field, having just wrapped up their halftime performance.
+1st Class Kathan Morgan emerged from the sidelines of the football field to surprise his daughter Cassara as she and the rest of the Cedar Hill color guard were walking off the field, having just wrapped up their halftime performance.

 He carried with him a bouquet of red roses, a stuffed U.S. Army teddy bear and a big smile on his face.